macp3o/linux-tweaks/README.md

 Changes ext4 data mode to writeback, which is thought to accelerate disk access.

+Updates udev with larger buffering, cfq scheduler, and no contribution to random.

-> Implemented as a root script in `speed-disk.sh`.
+> Implemented as a root script in `speed-disk.sh` and 99-speed-disk.rules.

 #### 3. Reduced memory swapping
 Eliminates excessive memory swapping to disk.